The Fascination With Marilyn Monroe: A Look At The First Six Books About Her

 Either way the slim 63 page book is scarce.
 It contains a brief overview of her life with photos interspersed.
 Marilyn was not interviewed for the book, though Franklin would get to know Monroe personally later in their mutual careers.
 The content therefore is nothing earth shattering.
 What makes the book special is that it is the first.

 The second book to appear about Marilyn was published a year later.
 Marilyn by Sidney Skolsky, (1954, Dell Publications) is technically not really a book at all.
 It is in fact a full length magazine completely about Marilyn with many photographs and was made with her cooperation.
 It should be included in a book bibliography because it contains many facts that were perpetuated about her life in other biographies.
-As the cover exclaims it also contains “100 exciting pinups!
-Skolsky was a Hollywood entertainment writer who championed Marilyn early in her career and because he helped her, she repaid him with many exclusive interviews throughout her career.
-The magazine is difficult to find in good condition and when one is found it will usually sell for at least $100.
+As the cover exclaims it also contains “100 exciting pinups!”
+Skolsky was a Hollywood entertainment writer who championed Marilyn early in her career and because he helped her, she repaid him with many exclusive interviews throughout the years.
+The magazine is difficult to find in good condition and when one is found in great shape it will usually sell the $100 range.

 The next book about Marilyn is photographer Sam Shaw’s slim paperback photo essay.
 Marilyn Monroe As The Girl: The Candid Picture Story of the Making of The Seven Year Itch, Sam Shaw (1955, Ballantine Books).